Senior Symphony

 The Senior Symphony performs standard orchestral repertoire of the highest caliber.
 The orchestra has performed in some of the world’s most prestigious concert halls to enthusiastic audience response.

 The Senior Symphony has achieved an enviable international reputation for excellence.
 Tours have included concerts in China, Austria, Hungary, Spain, Italy, Scotland, Canada, Argentina, Uruguay, and more.
-In 2019, the orchestra traveled to Ireland for a 10-day cultural and performance tour and embarks on a tour of Belgium and The Netherlands in summer 2023.
+On July 2023, the orchestra traveled to Belgium and The Netherlands for a 10-day cultural and performance tour.

 At a Glance